 • Simple, accurate estimate of individual sweat losses is a holy grail of sports tech

-• Growing market for like-tech
+• Growing market for similar-tech

-|• Mass balance measurements (body weight, fluids ingested, urine excreted) are a highly impractical standard
+• Mass balance measurements (body weight, fluids ingested, urine excreted) are an impractical gold standard

 • Smart bottles and water tracking apps provide no information about body water losses (intakes only)

-• Wrist-worn hydration sensors unproven
+• Hydration sensors unproven

-|• Easily incorporated into existing wearable fitness-tech or health/fitness app platforms
+• Easily incorporated into existing sports wearables or fitness app platforms

 • > 90% accuracy